 The moat is execution knowledge turned into machinery.

 Folium's edge is not one secret prompt.
-It is the accumulated system: workflow maps, reusable service architecture, quality gates, buyer language, agent patterns, model evaluation practices, proof assets, and operating discipline.
+It is the accumulated system: process maps, reusable service architecture, quality checks, buyer language, agent patterns, model evaluation practices, review assets, and operating discipline.

 Internal tools reduce repeated delivery work.